-For more than 55 years, W. R. Berkley Corporation has created value for its shareholders by focusing on the principles of long-term risk-adjusted returns and conscientiously meeting our obligations to our stakeholders - our shareholders, employees, customers, distribution partners, and communities.
+Since its founding in 1967, W. R. Berkley Corporation has remained steadfast in its mission to create value for its stockholders by focusing on long-term risk-adjusted returns, while also seeking to meet the needs of our other stakeholders - our employees, customers, distribution partners, and communities.